recalbox/recalbox-api/README.md

 | `json` | `application/json` |
 | `xml`  | `application/xml`  |

-To get a specific response format, you have to send the HTTP header `Content-Type` with a listed MIME type above.
+To get a specific response format, you have to send the HTTP header `Accept` with a listed MIME type above.

 ### Pagination